 This file also includes event listeners, which are third-party plugin.
 Supervisord will send regular updates to those plugins based on a certain event occurrence or in regular time interval so that plugins can analyses the scenario and acts as necessary.

-There is already a sample example for program, which is ‘cat’ program.
-To get it enabled, you just have to remove comment on the two lines on program section, so that it look likes as below:
+There is already a sample example for the program, which is the ‘cat’ program.
+To get it enabled, you just have to remove the comment on the two lines in the program section so that it looks like the below:

-After its done and you saved the configuration file, run the following command on your terminal:
+After it’s done and you have saved the configuration file, run the following command on your terminal:

 /usr/bin/supervisord -n

-Here, -n is to tell the program run directly, not as daemon, so that you can check the log as stdout.
+Here, -n is to tell the program to run directly, not as a daemon, so that you can check the log as stdout.
 If all goes OK, you should see something like below:

-So, it means, supervisor has started running the program for you.
+So, it means the supervisor has started running the program for you.
 Congratulation!

 Running a custom script:

-Lets say, we have a custom script written in Python or PHP, which does some background tasks.
-To perform in real-time, they need to be run all the time, so that they can respond asap a task arrives.
-So, using cronjob isn’t a good idea.
-To configure such program with supervisord, add following example instruction in the configuration file:
+Let’s say we have a custom script written in Python or PHP that does some background tasks.
+To perform in real-time, they need to be run all the time so that they can respond as soon as a task arrives.
+So, using a cronjob isn’t a good idea.
+To configure such a program with supervisord, add the following example instruction in the configuration file:

 And we should be just fine.
-Now as long as you run supervisord, it will run your workers as process and keep it running always!
-If your program exits/crashes for some reason, it will automatically start it again!
+Now, as long as you are supervisory, it will run your workers as a process, and it will always keep running!
+If your program exits/crashes for some reason, it will automatically start again!

 Divya says